 If your extension or loft conversion involves a new boiler, then you will also need to be able to demonstrate that the boiler has been installed in accordance with building regulations.
 Usually, this will be done by the plumber or heating engineer issuing a GasSafe certificate, and it is well worth checking in advance of confirming any works that this certificate will be available.

 The process of applying for Building Control Approval will usually trigger an automatic notification to Thames Water that you intend to carry out work.
 If your proposed extension goes over (or anywhere near) a public sewer you should be prepared for Thames Water to require you to enter into a Build-over Consent.
 Ignore their request at your peril – it is an expensive process, but the absence of a Build-over Consent can cause a real problem on a sale.

-Whether you are carrying out works to your home in order to better suit your way of life, or whether you are just trying to add some value it is important to get the statutory consents right.
+Whether you are carrying out work in your home in order to better suit your way of life, or whether you are just trying to add some value it is important to get the statutory consent right.
 Significant delays to a sale or remortgage can be avoided by getting the correct documentation in place.